nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 So now we have installed and deployed our BDC, let us look at how we can manage it.

+#### Kubernets Dashboard

+Above I mentioned the k8s dashboard, but we did not see it "in action".
+Let us spin it up against our BDC cluster and see what it looks like.

 #### `kubectl`

 To begin with we can use `kubectl`, as I mentioned above, to get information about the k8s cluster.
 Above I said that a k8s cluster consists of, among other things, services, and in a k8s cluster services expose applications both internally and to the outside world.